 Top tips for a smooth recovery after gyno surgery

-It is important to follow your surgeon’s instructions before and after surgery, as this will help your recovery period to be smooth and hassle-free.
+It is important to follow your surgeon’s instructions before and after surgery, as this will help ensure a smooth recovery period.

 Get plenty of rest

-It is important to get plenty of sleep to allow your body to heal and regenerate after surgery.
-Inadequate sleep can make you feel more tired and may delay wound healing, which could lengthen your recovery period.
+It is essential to get plenty of sleep to allow your body to heal and regenerate after surgery.
+Inadequate sleep can make you feel more tired and delay wound healing, which could lengthen your recovery.
 Many patients ask us what is the best sleeping position after surgery.
 Gyno surgery involves surgery to the front of the chest.
-You should therefore sleep on your back to avoid traumatising your incision site.
+You should, therefore, sleep on your back to avoid traumatising your incision site.
 Sleeping on your side or tummy is not recommended for the first two weeks after surgery.
 Once the incisions have healed sufficiently, you may be allowed to sleep on your side or front.

 Drink plenty of water

-Keeping well hydrated will help to flush inflammatory toxins from the body during the recovery period and help to minimise dehydration.
+Keeping well hydrated will help flush inflammatory toxins from the body during the recovery period and minimise dehydration.
 Being dehydrated may affect the healing of your skin incisions.
-You should aim to drink at least eight glasses of water each day.
+It would be best if you aimed to drink at least eight glasses of water each day.

 Avoid driving after surgery

-Driving should be avoided for at least two weeks after surgery, and you should spend this time getting as much rest and relaxation as possible.
+Driving should be avoided for at least two weeks after surgery, and you should get as much rest as possible.

 Wear your post-operative compression garment as directed by your surgeon

 Immediately after surgery, a post-operative compression vest will be applied to your chest to maintain compression at the surgical site.
-This will help to minimise the risk of seroma or haematoma as well as help the skin to retract effectively.
+This will help minimise the risk of seroma or haematoma and help the skin retract effectively.
 Fluid build-up under the chest can affect wound healing and increase the risk of developing saggy skin.
-You should wear your vest for a minimum of four weeks continuously after surgery to speed up your healing and minimise the risk of infection.
+You should continuously wear your vest for at least four weeks after surgery to speed up your healing and minimise the risk of infection.

 Do not carry out vigorous exercise too early

-Strenuous exercise carried out too early may increase post-operative swelling, and this could delay wound healing and may even increase the risk of infection.
-You should use the first two weeks to get plenty of rest and relaxation and avoid any exercise.
-Light exercise is maybe commenced after two weeks, including walks in the park.
-Vigorous exercise, including going to the gym, may only be restarted after six weeks, but you should make sure to consult with your surgeon first.
+The strenuous exercise carried out too early may increase post-operative swelling, and this could delay wound healing and may even increase the risk of infection.
+You should use the first two weeks to get plenty of rest and avoid any exercise.
+Light exercise may commence after two weeks, including walks in the park.
+Vigorous exercise, including going to the gym, may only be restarted after six weeks, but you should consult your surgeon first.

 Avoid touching your wounds

-It is important to make sure the surgical incisions are appropriately covered with a sterile dressing until the nurse removes them at your postoperative appointment.
+It is essential to ensure the surgical incisions are appropriately covered with a sterile dressing until the nurse removes them at your postoperative appointment.

 Apply cold packs carefully

-Cold packs are excellent to minimise bruising and swelling during the first 72 hours after surgery.
-However, you should avoid directly applying ice packs to the skin as this could cause a cold injury.
+Cold packs are excellent for minimising bruising and swelling during the first 72 hours after surgery.
+However, you should avoid directly applying ice packs to the skin, as this could cause a cold injury.
 You should apply cold packs for no longer than 15 minutes at a time, with a 15-minute break in between.

 Avoid showering until 48 hours after surgery